 Add a Git Repository to Saturn Cloud

-- Location: the folder that will store the git repository.
+- Path: the folder that will store the git repository.
 This will be a sub folder of

 - Restart behavior: When a resource restarts, what should happen to the repository?
 Either have it stay in its current state (good for tasks like exploratory analysis), or have it reset to the default reference (good for systems like deployments where you want to use the latest version).
 For job and deployment resources this must be recloned on restart.